-It is necessary to apply online through the e-application and to pay the application fee of CZK 600 per application.
-The payment of the fee must be made through MU´s Business Centre (contact is included in your e-application).
+It is necessary to pay an application fee of CZK 800.
+The payment of the fee must be made through Shopping Center MU (contact is included directly in your e-application).

-Note: When doing a bank transfer from abroad, banks may charge an additional transfer fee for foreign countries.
-It is necessary that the full amount of CZK 600 be credited to the MU´s account.
+Note: When doing a bank transfer from abroad banks may charge fees related to the transfer to an account in a foreign country.
+It is necessary that a full amount of CZK 800 is credited to the MU´s account.

-A fee is required for study programmes taught in a foreign language.
-Students must pay the full tuition fee of EUR 2000 for the academic year (2019/2020).
+A fee is required for the study programmes taught in a foreign language.
+Students have to pay the full cost.
+The fee is EUR 2400 for an academic year (2023/2024).
 Accepted applicants will be informed during enrollment of the specific method of payment for the tuition fee.

 Applications to study must be submitted on-line via the e-application form – between 1 February until 30 April for studies commencing in the autumn term.
 No late submissions will be accepted.
 The applicant will have to wait for the following admission period.